vim-syntastic/syntastic/README.markdown

 __Q.
 How can I pass additional arguments to a checker?__

-A. Almost all syntax checkers use the `syntastic#makeprg#build()` function.
+A. Almost all syntax checkers use the `makeprgBuild()` function.
 Those checkers that do can be configured using global variables.
 The general form of the global args variables are:
 ```vim
 syntastic_<filetype>_<subchecker>_args
 ```